A probabilistic imaginary-time evolution quantum algorithm for advection-diffusion equation: Explicit gate-level implementation and comparisons to quantum linear system algorithms: Application to advection-diffusion equation

 \subsection{Quantum resources estimation}

-We sum up the required quantum resources for the total ITE operator $e^{-T\mathcal{H}}$ using the alternative approximate PITE with the first-order Suzuki-Trotter formula in Table \ref{sec3:tab1}.
+We sum up the required quantum resources for the ITE operator $e^{-T\mathcal{H}}$ using the AAPITE with the first-order Suzuki-Trotter formula in Table \ref{sec3:tab1} by focusing on the number of two-qubit gates (CNOT gates) and ancillary qubits.
+Due to our implementation of the real-time evolution operator \cite{Huang.2024p}, the circuit depth is at most the same order as the CNOT count.

-Here, Case 1 denotes the case that the potential function itself is a piecewise polynomial of degree $p\in \mathbb{N}$, while Case 2 denotes the case that the potential function is a piecewise $C^{(p+1)}([0,L]^d)$ function, so that it can be well approximated by a piecewise polynomial of degree $p$.
-Although we list only the CNOT count in Table \ref{sec3:tab1}, we mention that the circuit depth is at most of the same order as the CNOT count due to our implementation.
-Moreover, $\varepsilon$ denotes the error bound, and we need additional gate count of $O(\varepsilon^{-1/(p+1)})$ in Case 2, which comes from the approximate error regarding the potential function.
-For $d\ge 2$, since we approximate a square root function for the kinetic part, we need the additional gate count even for Case 1.
+Here, Case 1 denotes the case that the potential function itself is a (finite-interval) piecewise polynomial of degree $p\in \mathbb{N}$, while Case 2 denotes the case that the potential function is a piecewise $C^{(p+1)}([0, L]^d)$ function, so that it can be well approximated by a piecewise polynomial of degree $p$.
+Moreover, $\varepsilon$ denotes the error bound, and we need additional gate complexity $O(\varepsilon^{-1/(p+1)})$ in Case 2 that comes from the approximate error regarding the potential function.
+For $d\ge 2$, since we approximate a square root function for the kinetic part $D_N^{(2)}$, we need the additional gate complexity even for Case 1.
 Furthermore, for $d=1$, we only need one ancillary qubit for the PITE and another for the potential function.
-Whereas, for $d\ge 2$, we need the other $2n+\lceil\log_2 d\rceil$ qubits for constructing the squared distance register.
-Finally, if we employ a $p$th-order alternative approximate PITE (higher order alternative approximate PITE operators is discussed around Eqs.~\eqref{appD:eq-2oPITE}--\eqref{appD:eq-4oPITE} in Sect.~\ref{subsec:5-1}) as well as a $p$th-order Suzuki-Trotter formula \cite{Janke.1992}, then the dependence $\varepsilon^{-1}$ can be reduced to $\varepsilon^{-1/p}$ at the cost of increasing the pre-factor according to $p$.
+For $d\ge 2$, we need the other $2n+\lceil\log_2 d\rceil$ qubits for constructing the squared distance register.
+Finally, if we employ a $q$th-order AAPITE (higher order AAPITE operators are discussed in \ref{subsec:F-1}) as well as a $q$th-order Suzuki-Trotter formula \cite{Janke.1992}, then the dependence $\varepsilon^{-1}$ can be reduced to $\varepsilon^{-1/q}$ at the cost that the prefactor has a dependence on $q$.
+Although the asymptotic order becomes better as $q$ increases, to achieve a given error bound there exists an optimal $q$ due to the trade-off of the prefactor and the order of the error bound.